DataDog/documentation/content/en/database_monitoring/architecture.md

 ## Overview

-The steps required for setting up Database Monitoring in Datadog varies based on the type of Database you're using (Postgres, MySQL, SQL Server), and the host provider (self-hosted, AWS, Google Cloud SQL, or Azure).
-No matter which database or host provider you use, to be able to use Database Monitoring for your Databases, you need the following:
+The steps required for setting up Database Monitoring in Datadog varies based on the type of database you're using (Postgres, MySQL, SQL Server), and the host provider (self-hosted, AWS, Google Cloud SQL, or Azure).
+No matter which database or host provider you use, to be able to use Database Monitoring for your databases, you need the following:

 * [A Datadog Agent][1]
 * Host for your Datadog Agent
 * Read-only access for your databases

-### Agent
+## Agent

-The Datadog Agent is lightweight software that monitors system metrics such as CPU, Memory, and Network.
-It also connects to the Database as a SQL user.
-For self-hosted Databases, you can install the agent directly onto the host that is hosting your Database.
-For cloud-managed databases such as AWS RDS and Azure SQL, the Agent should be configured to connect to these databases remotely.
+The Datadog Agent is lightweight software that monitors system metrics such as CPU, memory, and network activity.
+It also connects to the database as a SQL user to collect data about database performance.

-### Host
+For self-hosted databases, you install the agent directly onto the host that is hosting your database.
+For cloud-managed databases such as AWS RDS and Azure SQL, you configure the Agent to connect to your databases remotely.

-#### Self-hosted
+### Self-hosted databases

-{{< img src="database_monitoring/dbm_architecture_self-hosted.png" alt="The self-hosted setup goes through the database process on the database host, where the agent is also run.
-Then after connecting to the internet, it goes through Datadog's backend." style="width:70%;">}}
+{{< img src="database_monitoring/dbm_architecture_self-hosted.png" alt="The self-hosted setup goes through the database process on the database host, which also hosts the Agent.
+Then after connecting to the internet, it goes through to Datadog's backend." style="width:70%;">}}

-In a self-hosted setup, the Datadog Agent is used to collect system metrics from the OS host, database metrics directly from the database, and from database logs.
+In a self-hosted setup, the Datadog Agent collects system metrics from the operating system host, database metrics directly from the database, and log events from database logs.

 * [System metrics collected on Postgres][2]
 * [System metrics collected on MySQL][3]

-For self-hosted setups, you should install the Agent directly onto the database host so that you have full visibility into the health of your system running the database process.
+For self-hosted setups, you install the Agent directly onto the database host so that you have full visibility into the health of your system running the database process.

-You need to grant the Agent read-only access to your database, and set up the integration configurations.
-The Agent needs to be able to login as a user to be able to run read-only queries on your database.
+You grant the Agent read-only access to your database, and configure the integration.
+The Agent must log in as a user so it can run read-only queries on your database.

 Instructions for setting up Database Monitoring with a self-hosted provider: